The Bankrate promise

 Best for: Graduates with moderate-to-low incomes.

-Pros: Refinancing loans can save you thousands on interest and potentially lower your monthly payment.
+Pros: Refinancing loans can save you thousands of dollars on interest and potentially lower your monthly payment.

-Best for: Individuals with fair-to-excellent credit scores and a stable source of income who have private student loans.
+Best for: Individuals with excellent credit scores and a stable source of income who have private student loans.

 3. Figure out ways to earn more money

-Earning extra money is quickly becoming a common way of life in America.
-A recent Bankrate survey found that nearly half of working Americans have a side gig outside of their primary job and use the money for a variety of purposes, such as spending, paying for regular living expenses or savings.
+Side hustles are becoming much more common, especially among younger generations.
+A Bankrate survey found that about a third of working Americans have a side gig outside of their primary job and use the money for a variety of purposes, such as spending, paying for regular living expenses or saving.

-For someone with a large graduate loan debt balance, getting a side gig could be a great way to knock off that debt faster.
+For someone with a large graduate loan debt balance, getting a side gig could be a great way to knock out that debt faster.
 Even if you earn an extra $100 monthly and put it toward your student loan debt, you’ll eliminate $1,200 per year from your balance.

-Best for: People willing to be flexible and put in extra effort for the extra cash.
+Best for: People willing to be flexible and put in extra hours for extra cash.

 4. Seek out state assistance

-For example, Kansas offers student loan forgiveness up to $15,000 over five years for residents living in certain parts of the state; California offers loan forgiveness for doctors, health professionals and dentists.
+For example, Kansas offers student loan forgiveness up to $15,000 over five years for residents living in “Rural Opportunity Zones”; California offers loan forgiveness for doctors, health professionals and dentists.

 Pros: Thousands of dollars in assistance are available to put toward your loan balance.